Dilant/BMETutorial/src/en/start/preparation.md

 ::: warning

 Obsolete assets won't be removed automatically.
-You can right click and remove them manually.
+You can right-click and remove them manually.

 See: [More → Versioning → Migration Guide](/en/migration/guide.md).